HastingsGreer/blog/Mandelbrot.md

  - eventually softfloat.
 This is suffering
  - quadtree that puts onto gpu queue
  - just do the damn series approximation

+### A thought process for proceeding with efficient reference computation

+Which terms in series approximation need to be high precision?

+What I hope I can do:

+A reference consists of a center C and a trajectory Z

+Want to

+ - Guess C

+ - Compute Z using only one sequence of MPFR values, plus machine precision auxiliaries

+ - When Z escapes, update C to make Z take longer to escape

+ - update Z without having to recompute?

 ### Automatic zooming